ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

 - Only contract owner (issuer) can manage certificates

 ## Future Scope
-- Integration with IPFS or decentralized storage for certificate documents
+- Integration with IPFS or decentralized storage for certificate document
 - Adding metadata such a grades or completion date
 - User-friendly front-end for certificate issuance and verification
 - Support for batch issuance of certificates